Why is my hamster shaking?

 Diseases

-The most common ones in hamsters that cause tremors are mycoplasmosis and gastroenteritis.
-Mycoplasmosis is a bacterial infection that can be transmitted through the air, the food or contaminated cages.
-Gastroenteritis is an inflammation of the stomach and intestines that can be caused by poor nutrition or intestinal parasites.
+The most common hamster illnesses that cause tremors are mycoplasmosis and gastroenteritis.
+Mycoplasmosis is a bacterial infection that can be transmitted through contaminated air, food or cages.
+Gastroenteritis is an inflammation of the stomach and intestines that can be caused by a poorly digested food. power supply or intestinal parasites.

 Stress